 Othon Anastasakis is the Director of South East European Studies at Oxford University and Senior Research Fellow at St. Antony’s College.
-He is also an Adjunct Professor at Simon Fraser University in Vancouver, Canada and Region Head of Europe at Oxford Analytica.
+He is also an Adjunct Professor at Simon Fraser University in Vancouver, a Visiting Professor at the Prague School of Economics, and a Region Head of Europe at Oxford Analytica.

 Dr. Anastasakis is the Principal Investigator of research projects exploring the relationship between Greece and its diaspora in the context of economic crisis and migration diplomacy and Turkey-EU relations.
 His other research interests include European populism and the extreme right, transition and democratization in Southern and South Eastern Europe, Balkan comparative politics, Turkish foreign policy in the Balkans, Greek-Turkish relations, Russia in South East Europe, and the European Union’s enlargement.